joabelucena/1Z0803_OCA8/README.md

 (OK) 1.1 Define the scope of variables
 (OK) 1.2 Define the structure of a Java class
 (OK) 1.3 Create executable Java applications with a main method; run a Java program from the command line; including console output.
-(PE) 1.4 Import other Java packages to make them accessible in your code (  ) 1.5 Compare and contrast the features and components of Java such as: platform independence, object orientation, encapsulation, etc.
+(OK) 1.4 Import other Java packages to make them accessible in your code (  ) 1.5 Compare and contrast the features and components of Java such as: platform independence, object orientation, encapsulation, etc.

 2 Working With Java Data Types